maswindo/GenAIAssistant/Joe_Documentation/README.md

  - Implement multi-agent system
  - Redesign frontend for at-scale user oriented functionality
  - Security and privacy features
+ - Original system design was a chatbot, we are transitioning towards a fully autonomous and hands-free system

 ## Metrics to Judge Operability (Tentative)